Luxulicious/SOA/README.md

 - Making things more pretty

 References:
-- Make references be able to reference another reference
 - Collapsing sometimes makes a label appear twice
 - References in array can collapse back-in, but can collapse out
 - References that are marked as dirty by unity will show 2 labels instead of 1